go-while/inn2-filter/README.md

 ## 🤝 Contributing

-For security issues or improvements, please review the code carefully and test in a safe environment before deployment.
+For security issues or improvements, please review the code carefully!
+AND test in a safe environment before deployment!

 ---

+**⚠️ Important**:
-**⚠️ Important**: This code handles user input and executes system commands.
+This code handles user input and executes system commands.
 Always review security implications before deployment in production environments.